SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 ### FlowConfig Files

-If the module shoud support the FlowConfig feature, there is even some more additional content to add.
+If the module you develop shoud support the FlowConfig feature, there is even some more additional content to be added.

 **INFO: Before you try to extend a module with this feature, you should be sure to understand all the other CSK basics!**